-All doors to the staircases are to remain closed at all times.
+All doors to the staircases are to always remain closed.
 The propping open of the outside access doors or doors into the staircases will not be permitted without prior authorization of Residence Life Staff or Security.

 All doors within the residence floors are encouraged to remain closed when the student or students are not present.
 Doors to the bedrooms are not to be propped open with the deadbolt lock.
 This will damage the lock.
 Students who prop their dorm room doors open with the deadbolt will automatically be fined \$25 for each occurrence.